Application guidelines – Commemorating the National Day for Truth and Reconciliation

 - Equipment rental

 - Specialized equipment rental that is not permanently installed in a space.
-Equipment for creation, production and/or presentation purposes include sound systems, lighting equipment, staging or rigging equipment, and multi-media equipment.
+Equipment for creation, production and/or presentation purposes include sound systems, lighting equipment, staging or rigging equipment, and multimedia equipment.

-- Final activity and results report
+- Final report

-- A final activity and results report is submitted at the end of your project based on the requirements in the funding agreement.
-Your final activity and results report needs to provide a list of activities undertaken and the results of these activities for the duration of your project.
+- A final report is submitted at the end of your project based on the requirements in the funding agreement.
+Your final report needs to provide the results of the activities you have undertaken for the duration of your project.

 - Indigenous communities